testingrequired/testframe/ANATOMY.md

 This document explains the basic logic and domain language.
 It uses typescript interfaces to illustrate.

-## Framework File
+## Executable

-A node executable javascript file where you define how the framework is configured/behaves.
+A node executable file where you define how the framework is configured/behaves.

 ```javascript
 import { run, pipeline, middlewear } from "@testingrequired/tf";